demisto/content/Packs/JOB-GetAtRiskIncidents/Playbooks/playbook-JOB-Get_At_Risk_Incidents_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-This playbook does not use any integrations.
+This playbook use EWS O365 integration.

 ### Scripts
 * SearchIncidentsV2
-* At-Risk-Incidents-Notification
+* AtRiskIncidentsNotification

 ### Commands
-This playbook does not use any commands.
+This playbook does not use !send-mail command.

 ## Playbook Inputs
 ---